Delaware.gov logo

 PFAS are considered “emerging contaminants” by federal environmental and public health regulators.
 A group of state and federal agencies are investigating PFAS, their sources, and their presence in the environment.
 This group includes DNREC, the Delaware Department of Health and Social Services (DHSS), the US Environmental Protection Agency (EPA), the US Geological Survey (USGS) and the CDC’s National Center for Environmental Health/Agency for Toxic Substances and Disease Registry.

 In April of 2024, the EPA adopted a rule to designate PFOA and PFOS as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) known as Superfund.
 The designation allows the EPA to investigate and clean up releases of these substances into the environment.
 A companion policy also directs the EPA to focus on parties that have manufactured PFAS or used PFAS in their manufacturing process.
-Learn more about the EPA final PFAS Cleanup rule.
+Learn more the EPA PFAS cleanup rule or read the EPA’s PFAS Cleanup rule.

 DNREC also lists PFOA and PFOS as hazardous substances as well as six other PFAS compounds including: